IhebMansour/Music-Player-in-Python/README.md

 # Music-Player-in-Python
-#TASK1 using python development i have developed project on music player using python
+#TASK1 I have utilized Python for development to create a music player project.